 Famous doctors with tattoos

 Dr. Sarah Gray a surgeon who works in Adelaide, Australia is famous as the world’s most tattooed doctor.
-She proves that having visible tattoos have nothing to do with a doctor’s performance or practices.
+She proves that having visible tattoos have nothing to do with a doctor’s performance or practice.

 You may have seen your doctor have a visible tattoo.
 What is your attitude towards seeing your doctor having a tattoo?
 The feeling can differ from patient to patient.

-What are the doctor tattoo rules?
+What are the doctor’s tattoo rules?

 Senior medical professionals and administration have different ideas such as having ink visible can impact the impression on the patient’s mind.
 Some people are not huge fans of tattoos and seeing tattoos on their doctor may prevent them from taking the service from that particular doctor.
 It is always safe to have tattoos that you can cover easily when necessary than having them on visible parts of the body such as the wrist, neck, etc.

-There is no rule or a specific restriction about having a tattoo in the doctor’s oath.
+There is no rule or specific restriction about having a tattoo in the doctor’s oath.
 It is fine to have a tattoo or not as far as the doctor can cure people and save lives.
 We must understand that doctors are humans too.
-They also have desires and fashion sense.
+They also have desires and a fashion sense.
 Having a tattoo falls under such desires.

 Some incidents affected the doctors regarding hiring, firing, and promotion biases of doctors.
 Tattoos may consider an aspect of unprofessional and irrelevant to the field of work of a doctor.
 Having ink on the body can be hygiene related in some hospitals.
 Therefore, it is required for doctors to cover the tattoos they have while at work for hygiene purposes.
 Some hospitals don’t allow doctors have tattoos above the neckline or beyond the wrist.

-Are you a doctor and wonder, can doctors have tattoos on their wrist or other visible areas of the body?
+Are you a doctor and wonder, can doctors have tattoos on their wrists or other visible areas of the body?
 The advice is not to take a risk without proper knowledge about the rules of the hospital you are about to work in.
 You can have both the tattoo and the career by getting your tattoo on the body where you can cover it when required.

 However, tattoos are becoming common among people despite the career they are in.
 It is not a major concern anymore for the current generation but still, some whys and whats are remaining about doctors having tattoos.